-Area Cluster Standard Sub-Standard Essentialized Standard L/M/H Descriptors Reading Standards for Literature 6- 12 4.
-Determine the meaning of words and phrases as they are used in the text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning and tone, including words with multiple meanings or language that is particularly fresh, engaging, or beautiful.
-(Include Shakespeare as well as other authors.)
-None Identify the meaning of figurative, connotative, or words with 2 or more meanings.
-L - Paragraph of 4 sentences read to student.
-M - Paragraph of 5 sentences read to student.
-H - 2 paragraphs read to student.
-Math Expressing Geometric Properties with Equations 2.
+Area Cluster Standard Sub-Standard Essentialized Standard L/M/H Descriptors Math Expressing Geometric Properties with Equations 2.
 Use coordinates to prove simple geometric theorems algebraically 7.
-Use coordinates to compute perimeters of polygons and areas of triangles and rectangles, e.g., using the distance formula.
-Identify the perimeter of triangles, squares, rectangles, and pentagons.
-L - identify perimeter of triangles with side lengths (1-5).
-M - identify the perimeter of squares and rectangles with side lengths (1-10).
-H - identify the perimeter of pentagons with side lengths (1- 20).
-Science Earth's Systems Develop a model to illustrate how Earth's internal and surface processes operate at different spatial and temporal scales to form continental and ocean- floor features.
-H.1E.2 Describe the structure and composition of Earth's atmosphere, geosphere, and hydrosphere.
-H.2E.1 Identify and predict the effect of energy sources, physical forces, and transfer processes that occur in the Earth system.
+Use coordinates to compute perimeters of polygons and areas of triangles and rectangles, e.g., using the distance formula Identify the perimeter of triangles, squares, rectangels, and petagons L - Identify the perimeter of triangles with side lengths (1-5).
+M - Identify the perimeter of squares and rectangles with side lengths (1-10).
+H - Identify the perimeter of pentagons with side lengths (1-20) Science Earth's Systems Develop a model to illustrate how earth's internal and surface processes operate at different spatial and temporal scales to form continental and ocean-floor features H1E.2 Describe the structure and composition of Earth's atmosphere, geosphere, and hydrosphere.
+H2E.1 Identify and predict the effect of energy sources, physical forces, and transfer processes that occur in the Earth system.
 Describe how matter and energy are cycled between system components over time.
-H.2E.2 Explain how Earth's atmosphere, geosphere, and hydrosphere change over time and at varying rates.
-Explain techniques used to elucidate the history of events on Earth.
-Identify different (geoscience) processes that shape the Earth including associated Earth features.
-(SO8ESS2.2) L - Identify conditions that lead to specific types of surface weathering (i.e., with water, ice, or wind as vehicle - Which shows water erosion? - a river, pond or volcano); M - Identify geoscience processes that shape local geographic features (e.g., earthquakes, volcanoes, meteorites/craters - Which is an example of volcanism? - pictures of a volcano, river, rain); H - Extend M-level questions by linking features to the geoscience process (e.g., Which type of erosion process likely led to the canyon? - river, rain, wind; Which feature is associated with recent volcanism? - island, valley, river).
+H2E.2 Explain how Earth's atmosphere, geosphere, and hydrosphere change over time and at varying rates.
+Explain techniques used to elucidate the history of events on earth Identify different (geoscience) processes that shape the Earth including associated Earth features L - Identify conditions that lead to specific types of surface weathering (i.e., with water, ice, or wind as vehicle - which shows water erosion? - a river, pond, or volcano); M- identify geoscience processes that shape local geographic features (e.g., earthquakes, volcanoes, meteorites/creaters - which is an example of volcanism? - pictures of volcano, river, rain).
+H - Extend M-level questions by linking features to the geoscience process (e.g., wwhich type of erosion pocess likely led to the canyon? - river, rain, wind; which feature is associated with volcanism? - island, valley, river).